The truth is this: we’ve all forgotten something once or twice.

 As we age, neural stem cells have reduced proliferation and neuron production.

-This is what’s thought to contribute to age-related memory loss and reduced plasticity of the brain, which is necessary for certain parts of the brain to repair (3).
+This contributes to age-related memory loss and reduced brain plasticity, which is necessary for certain parts of the brain to repair (3).

-However, aging is not the only way that we experience cognitive decline and memory loss.
+However, aging is not the only way we experience cognitive decline and memory loss.

 Main causes of memory loss